Simple Linear Regression#

 X — The Explanatory Variable#

-years of education (associated with wages)
+years of industry experience (associated with wages)

-hours of study (associated with exam scores)
+weekly hours of app usage (associated with retention)

 We call a regression simple when it is limited to a single explanatory variable.
 In the next chapter, we will extend the model to include multiple variables.
 For now, this reduced model will allow us to understand the logic of the framework step by step.